What is logistics controlling?

 Logistics controlling reveals need for action

 There are various instruments that can be used to set up and implement logistics controlling.
 However, these are often not used individually, but are part of a toolbox that includes an ABC analysis, break-even analysis or value analysis.
 The guiding principle when setting up logistics controlling is always that certain costs are allocated to each individual work step.
-This applies not only to the sub-areas of logistics themselves, but also explicitly to interfaces between these areas - processes in sub-area A thus influence efficiency in sub-area B, which in turn can influence aspects of sub-area C.
+This applies not only to the sub-areas of logistics themselves, but also explicitly to interfaces between these areas - processes in sub-area A influence efficiency in sub-area B, which in turn can influence aspects of sub-area C.

-The task of logistics controlling is therefore to monitor the functional areas of operational logistics holistically in order to identify irregularities or deviations from the norm, to present processes transparently and to be able to take measures to rectify problems or increase efficiency.
+The task of logistics controlling is therefore to monitor the functional areas of operational logistics holistically in order to identify irregularities or deviations from the norm, to present processes transparently and to be able to take measures to rectify issues or increase efficiency.

 By assigning a cost value to each aspect, a better understanding of the relevance of throughput times, stock levels or general delivery readiness is also created.